 The VIN pin measures the converter input voltage which is a required input to the R3 PWM modulator.
+The VIN pin is also the input source for the integrated +5V LDO regulator.
 Connect across the drain of the high-side MOSFET to the GND pin.